The Currency in Iceland & Guide to the Icelandic Krona

 Is it safe to carry cash in Iceland?

-Iceland is generally a safe country, but it is still recommended to be cautious when carrying cash and to keep it in a secure place.
+Iceland is generally a very safe country, but it is still recommended to be cautious when carrying cash and to keep it in a secure place.

 Money in Iceland: The Icelandic Krona